 Confronting a Bully

-Aside from the money issues bullying can happen when work is not done well.
+Aside from money issues, bullying can happen when work is not done well.
 The homeowner might point this out or confronts a service provider that does not show up continuously to work.
 A bullying contractor will respond inappropriately by yelling or any other such behavior to distract you from the initial problem.

 Communication is Important